jorio/gitfourchette.org/guide/remotes.rst

       - Description

     * - Edit Remote
-      - Edit the remote's name, URL, and optional custom key file.
+      - Edit the remote's name and URL.
         This is essentially the same dialog as :ref:`Add Remote <new-remote>`.

     * - Fetch All Remote Branches